victoriadrake/hugo-theme-quint/README.md

 ## Customizing

 Quint is designed to be simple to customize.

+### CSS

 Add your own custom CSS files easily by naming them in your Hugo config:

 ```toml
 [params]
 css = ["css/custom.css"] # Your custom CSS overrides, stored in yoursite/static/
 ```

+### Layouts

-You can override any layout or style using a file of the same name in your project directory.
-For example, the file `yoursite/static/css/styles.css` will override `yoursite/themes/quint/static/css/styles.css`.
+You can override any layout using a file of the same name in your project directory.
+For example, the file `yoursite/layouts/partials/contact.html` will override `yoursite/themes/quint/layouts/partials/contact.html`.

+Add or remove sections from the home page by overriding the `yoursite/themes/quint/layouts/index.html` file.
+Just create a copy of this file in your project directory (`yoursite/layouts/index.html`) and remove or add any `partial`s you wish.

 ### Image Banners